billfitzgerald/infosec-primer/testing_scenarios.md

 ### E6.3.1 Encryption and Transport Layer Security

 Perhaps the most important protection for passwords is safeguarding them as they are sent from the browser when the user logs in.
-See Section E2 [Encryption and Transport Layer Security](#h.testing-tls) for detailed information on how to test an application's Transport Layer Security Practices.
+See Section E2 [Encryption and Transport Layer Security](#h.testing-tls) for detailed information on how to test an application's transport layer security practices.
 Issues with encryption and transport layer security can pose serious risks to the integrity of an application, which include compromised user passwords.

 ### E6.3.2 Recovering Lost Passwords

 There is not a uniform standard for secure handling of account recovery from lost passwords.
 However, there are some practices that are widely recognized as security risks.

 * Putting a new password in an email to the user: Email has a long life and may be transported without encryption on some links between the sender and the receiver.
 It's better to send an (https) password reset link that expires after one use or a short time if not used.
-* Sending or displaying a user's current password: Best practice for password storage is to perform a one-way hash and store the hash result.
+* Sending or displaying a user's current password: The best practice for password storage is to perform a one-way hash and store the hash result.
 This requires the passwords to be "cracked" in the event of a breach of the password files.
 If an application is able to show or send a user's current password, it indicates that it has been stored in plain text or other recoverable format.
-  * **Note**: some services (generally for early elementary students) store student passwords in plain text so that they can be displayed to teachers for easy recovery in case a student loses a password.
-When evaluating this practice by a particular application, it's important to consider what information is protected by the student passwords, and what other protections are in place to secure the teacher account that can view the student passwords.
+  * **Note**: Some services (generally for early elementary students) store student passwords in plain text so that they can be displayed to teachers for easy recovery in case a student loses a password.
+When evaluating this practice by a particular application, it's important to consider which information is protected by the student passwords and which other protections are in place to secure the teacher account that can view the student passwords.
 It is never appropriate for teacher or parent passwords to be stored in plain text or recoverable format.
-* Security questions: Security questions often rely on fixed information that can be guessed or never changes.
+* Security questions: Security questions often rely on fixed information that can be guessed or that never changes.
 As a result, security questions do not provide reliable, consistent protection for end users.

 * * *